TrueCodePoet/AI-RAG-Examples-KM/memory-bank/activeContext.md

   - Ensured `TabularCsvDecoder` generates the exact same "text" sentence format as the Excel decoder for parser compatibility.
   - Added logging to `TabularCsvDecoder` to track lines read vs. rows added for diagnosing potential row skipping issues.
   - Resolved `System.FormatException` during record retrieval by ensuring all record IDs are Base64 encoded using `EncodeId` before storage (verified in `FromMemoryRecord`).
+- **Performance optimization:** Batch ingestion with TransactionalBatch is now available for high-throughput scenarios.
+Batch size is configurable; 50 is recommended for most cases.
+- **Best practices:** Always use unique IDs per row, group by partition key for batching, and monitor for Cosmos DB 413 errors to adjust batch size.

 ### Query Processing
 - Enhanced KernelMemoryQueryProcessor with filter generation capabilities